go-semantic-release/changelog-generator-default/README.md

 - Build
 - CI

-## Prettified changelogs
+## Emoji changelogs

-In order to use prettified changelogs including a prefixed emoji, you need to provide the following config when calling semantic-relase: `--changelog-generator-opt "emojis=true"`.
+In order to use emoji changelogs including a prefixed emoji, you need to provide the following config when calling semantic-relase: `--changelog-generator-opt "emojis=true"`.
 Or add the config within your `.semrelrc` file.

 [Example Change Log](./examples/GENERATED_CHANGELOG.md)